OADA/oada-id-client-js/README.md

 ## Browser Wrapper Usage

-Version of the library functions which wrap the core functionality for easy use in the browser.
+This version of the library wraps the core functionality for easy use in the browser.

 For a working example of using this wrapper, see the [in browser example][].

-### getIDToken(domain, options, callback)
+### getIDToken(domain, options)

 Asynchronous function for generating an ID token request against an OADA identity provider.